UnexpectedErrorOccured/AndroidJsonEditor/README.md

-Json & Java editor
+# AndroidJsonEditor
-Personal purpose only
+for personal purpose only

-Apache License 2.0